Hike and Explore Enchanted Rock State Natural Area

 Stargazing: Scale the dome at sundown for a stunning view of the Milky Way.
 Enchanted Rock has been designated an International Dark Sky Park.
 Bring your telescope and attend a Rock Star Party led by the Hill Country Astronomers.
-The next events are Feb.
-6 and March 8, but check the stargazing calendar for a full list.
+Check the stargazing calendar for events.

 One last note: Legend states that “bad fortune and death will befall anyone who climbs the rock with bad intent,” according to the Texas State Historical Association.
 So visit Enchanted Rock with good vibes and positive intentions, and you will have an unforgettable experience.